jivesoftware/jive-selenium-pages-framework/README.md

 <ul>
     <li>The Browser classes provide a facade for configuring and using Selenium WebDrivers.</li>
     <li>
-    Use BrowserFactory.createLocalBrowser() or BrowserFactory.createRemoteBrowser() to instantiate a Chrome, Firefox, or Internet Explorer Browser that is either on the local machine or running in a Selenium Grid.
+    Use LocalBrowserBuilder.getBuilder() or RemoteBrowserBuilder.getBuilder() to instantiate a Chrome, Firefox, or Internet Explorer Browser that is either on the local machine or running in a Selenium Grid.
     </li>